guspih/post-hoc-image-perturbation/README.md

 # Perturbation-based Post-hoc Explanations for Image Attribution

 This repository contains code for creating many combinations of image perturbation pipelines used to explain image prediction models.
-It contains many common implementations of the different parts of the image perturbation pipeline, including some which are domain agnostic.
+It contains many common implementations of the different parts of the image perturbation pipeline, including some that are domain-agnostic.
 Additionally, the repository contains code for automatically evaluating such pipelines using occlusion metrics.

 ## Requirements

-The code has been tested using `Python 3.11`, `PyTorch 2.3.0`, and `Torchvision 0.15.2`, but likely works with other versions as well.
+The code has been tested using `Python 3.11`, `PyTorch 2.3.0`, and `Torchvision 0.15.2`, but it likely works with other versions as well.
-In addition the code uses the following Python packages:
+In addition, the code uses the following Python packages:
 | Package          | Tested version | Required for                                  |
 | ---------------- | -------------- | --------------------------------------------- |
 | `numpy`          | `1.26.4`       | Everything                                    |